sandesh2001/GitRepos/README.md

 # GitRepos
-this is a great repository
+this is a git repository